random-robbie/docker-tor-privoxy-alpine/README.md

 * [docker-slim](https://github.com/cloudimmunity/docker-slim), a tool to automatically analyze and trim existing fat containers

-forked so i can trigger a more up to date build
+forked so i can trigger a more up to date build. works really well with shipyard